 “I call it truthful hyperbole…it’s a very effective form of promotion.”

-This business philosophy carried over into his presidential campaign and was a key part of his communication arsenal – Politico Magazine cited at least 82 blatant ‘exaggerations’ over 71 days as president elect – and recent evidence suggests that it is a tactic he has no intention of modifying as president.
+This business philosophy carried over into his presidential campaign and is a key part of his communication arsenal – Politico Magazine cited at least 82 blatant ‘exaggerations’ over 71 days as president elect – and recent evidence suggests that it is a tactic he has no intention of modifying.
 And why should he?
 Who can say that this hasn’t worked for him?

 It most certainly has, but at a profound cost.
 His numerous exaggerations, falsehoods and his indifference to scientific fact have helped to make him the deeply divisive figure that he is today.

-If he is to unite Americans during his tenure (as he promised to do in his acceptance speech), perhaps he needs to reduce such regular embroidery.
+If he is ever going to unite Americans (as he promised to do in his acceptance speech), perhaps he needs to reduce such regular embroidery.
 We told him this* when we met him** some years ago.
 We often speak on the phone*** so we hope to have the opportunity to advise him again.

 But perhaps Voltaire had it right some 300 years ago when he described exaggeration to be the ‘inseparable companion of greatness’.